 Jimmy: It’s supposed to be hard.
 If it wasn’t hard, everyone would do it.
 The hard is what makes it great.

 To be an Olympian in the workplace and in your life for that matter, you have to embrace the hard.
 It’s supposed to be hard.
 There’s no getting away from it.
 There’s no easy button.
 As Jimmy says, “if it wasn’t hard, everyone would do it.”

-In the clip above, I outline ways you can embrace the hard when you're faced with something challenging.
+In the clip below, I outline ways you can embrace the hard when you're faced with something challenging.
 First and foremost, make sure you see it as the true opportunity it is.
 And remember, embracing the hard is what's going to lead to greater success and fulfillment in your life.